The Architecture of Trust

 It is tempting to see the political strife marking America these days as unprecedented, but history shows this country riven by conflict between regions, classes, races, and ideologies for centuries.
 One might even say that the anger and divides of the current moment are an outgrowth of what’s come before.

-Throughout those battles, antidotes to our civic poisons have always run through the American bloodstream too.
-Americans have continually found ways to neutralize their discord and catalyze diversity, turning them into sources of strength.
+Meanwhile, antidotes to our civic poisons run through the American bloodstream as well.
+Throughout our political battles, Americans have continually found ways to neutralize their discord and catalyze diversity, turning them into sources of strength.
 In a sense, the country has made it this far because its conflicts always have been counteracted by positive sentiments of equal force: shared traditions, and shared ideas about the future.

 Despite our constant emails, texts, and tweets, our social circles are shrinking.
 And our relationships outside those circles are growing increasingly superficial.

-Today, these antidotes seem weakened; some remedies might still pack some punch, but few of us know how to employ them anymore.
+Today, those antidotes are seriously weakened; while some remedies seem to still hold promise, few of us know how to employ them anymore.
 It’s as though we’ve forgotten the basic craft of conversation.

-In the midst of this chaos, projects are springing up across the country to connect people across political and racial differences in an effort to strengthen our natural defenses.
-“After the election, people have been coming at us with their hair on fire,” said Liz Joyner, who is the executive director of a civic engagement project, the Village Square, that was founded 11 years ago in Tallahassee.
-The project has already built a reputation for tackling controversial topics, such as energy, race, and faith, in public events that attract a socially and politically diverse crowd of followers.
+In the midst of this chaos, projects have been springing up across the country to connect people across political and racial differences in an effort to strengthen our natural defenses.
+“After the election, people have been coming at us with their hair on fire,” said Liz Joyner, who is the executive director of a civic engagement project, The Village Square, that was founded in Tallahassee, Florida, in 2006.
+The project has built a reputation for tackling controversial topics, such as energy, race, and faith, in public events that attract a socially and politically diverse crowd of followers.

 Communication researchers have discovered that when people talk to each other face to face, they coordinate aspects of their behavior—all unconsciously.
 They begin to use the same words.
 They talk at the same rate.

-Joyner imagines American democracy as a 100-story skyscraper that people want to build even taller, except that the foundation is crumbling and the building is now wobbling.
-“There’s something foundationally wrong with the levers of how democracy works,” she told me.
+Joyner imagines American democracy as a hundred-story skyscraper that people want to build even taller, except that the foundation is crumbling and the building is now wobbling.
+“There’s something foundationally wrong with the levers of how democracy works,” she told me, and this was back in 2017.
 “Our belief very strongly is that it’s because we don’t have as many vibrant relationships as we used to.”

 Those are big, thorny claims—many of us probably believe our relationships with friends, family, and co-workers are pretty good.
 And, if anything, Americans talk now more than ever.
 But Joyner is pointing to deeper problems.
-Despite our constant emails, texts, and tweets, our social circles are shrinking.
-And our relationships outside those circles are growing increasingly superficial.
-The result has been a wall of mistrust between people of different belief systems—not only in Washington but among our citizenry—that seems increasingly insurmountable.
+Despite our constant emails, texts, and tweets, our social circles are actually shrinking.
+And, because of increasingly isolated lives, our relationships outside those circles are becoming superficial.
+The result has been a wall of mistrust between people of different belief systems—not only in Washington but among our citizenry—that seems only more and more insurmountable.

 Why would this make much difference?